darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/mac/install-mac.md

 ## Install Node
 Node is the the runtime environment for executing JavaScript code from the command-line.
-By using Node, you can create any time of application using JavaScript including server-side / backend applications.
+By using Node, you can create any type of application using JavaScript including server-side / backend applications.

 In this course, we'll use Node to run applications that we develop using TypeScript and Angular.